ikennarichard/concert-page-capstone-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank all the humans at Microverse for this amazing program, and also a special thank you to the code reviewers, especially to the ones that work super hard to see the student succeed, what they do is a very important aspect of the program.
-It motivates me to write better and code, thank you guys.
+I would like to thank all the humans at Microverse for this amazing program, and also a special thank you to the code reviewers, especially the ones that work super hard to see the student succeed, code reivew is very important aspect of the Microverse program.
+It helps me write better code.

 - [Cindy Shin](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015) for allowing us to use her project from behance